RanbirAulakh/getCryptoGrade/README.md

 grade file section

 #####Fetch your own grade:
-To fetch your own grades go to  Config.py and edit your userid and key
+This software is designed to work for all sections/classes that are taught by professor Alan Kaminsky To fetch your own grades go to  Config.py and edit your userid and key and course number.
+Professor Alan website is in the format https://cs.rit.edu/~ark/##courseNumber.
+That is the number you should put in the config

 #####How to run:
 $ python getCryptoGrade.py